-Division 5 - Insurance
+Division 5 - Indemnification

-Compulsory professional liability insurance
+Compulsory professional liability indemnification

-- 3-39 (1) A lawyer must maintain professional liability insurance on the terms and conditions offered by the Society through the Lawyers Insurance Fund and pay the insurance fee under Rule 3-40 [Annual insurance fee], unless the lawyer is exempt or ineligible under Rule 3-43 [Exemption from professional liability insurance]. - (2) A lawyer is bound by and must comply with the terms and conditions of professional liability insurance maintained under subrule (1). - (3) As soon as practicable, the Executive Director must notify all governing bodies of any change to professional liability insurance under this division that affects the limits of liability or scope of coverage.
+- 3-39 (1) A lawyer must maintain professional liability indemnity coverage on the terms and conditions offered by the Society through the Lawyers Indemnity Fund and pay the indemnity fee under Rule 3-40 [Annual indemnity fee], unless the lawyer is exempt or ineligible under Rule 3-43 [Exemption from professional liability indemnification]. - (2) A lawyer is bound by and must comply with the terms and conditions of the professional liability indemnity policy maintained under subrule (1). - (3) As soon as practicable, the Executive Director must notify all governing bodies of any change to professional liability indemnification under this division that affects the limits of liability or scope of coverage.

-Compulsory trust protection insurance
+Compulsory trust protection indemnification

-3-39.1 (1) A lawyer must maintain trust protection insurance on the terms and conditions offered by the Society through the Lawyers Insurance Fund and pay any fee for trust protection insurance set under Rule 3-40 [Annual insurance fee].
+3-39.1 (1) A lawyer must maintain trust protection indemnity coverage on the terms and conditions offered by the Society through the Lawyers Indemnity Fund and pay any fee for trust protection indemnity coverage set under Rule 3-40 [Annual indemnity fee].

-(2) A lawyer is bound by and must comply with the terms and conditions of trust protection insurance maintained under subrule (1).
+(2) A lawyer is bound by and must comply with the terms and conditions of trust protection indemnity coverage maintained under subrule (1).

-Annual insurance fee
+Annual indemnity fee

-- 3-40 (1) The insurance fee to be paid under section 23 (1) (c) [Annual fees and practising certificate] is calculated as follows: - (a) the appropriate base assessment as specified in Schedule 1; plus - (b) any surcharge for which the lawyer is liable under Rule 3-44 [Deductible, surcharge and reimbursement]; minus - (c) any credit to which the lawyer is entitled under Rule 3-42 [Insurance fee credit]. - (2) If a lawyer undertakes, in a form approved by the Executive Committee, to engage in the practice of law and associated activities for an average of 25 hours or less per week, the applicable base assessment is the part-time insurance fee specified in Schedule 1. - (3) Subject to subrule (6), a lawyer is not eligible to pay the part-time insurance fee under subrule (2) for 5 years in practice after the Society pays an indemnity claim in respect of the lawyer. - (4) For a lawyer who does not give the undertaking referred to in subrule (2), the appropriate base assessment is the full-time insurance fee specified in Schedule 1. - (5) For the purpose of this rule, - (a) the average number of hours per week that a lawyer engages in the practice of law and associated activities is calculated over successive 6 months periods, beginning on the effective date of the undertaking referred to in subrule (2), and - (b) "associated activities" includes practice management, administration and promotion and voluntary activities associated with the practice of law. - (6) The Executive Director may, in the Executive Director's discretion, reduce the time that a lawyer is not eligible under subrule (3) to pay the part-time insurance fee or, in extraordinary circumstances, allow the lawyer to pay the part-time insurance fee despite subrule (3).
+- 3-40 (1) The indemnity fee to be paid under section 23 (1) (c) [Annual fees and practising certificate] is calculated as follows: - (a) the appropriate base assessment as specified in Schedule 1; plus - (b) any surcharge for which the lawyer is liable under Rule 3-44 [Deductible, surcharge and reimbursement]; minus - (c) any credit to which the lawyer is entitled under Rule 3-42 [Indemnity fee credit]. - (2) If a lawyer undertakes, in a form approved by the Executive Committee, to engage in the practice of law and associated activities for an average of 25 hours or less per week, the applicable base assessment is the part-time indemnity fee specified in Schedule 1. - (3) Subject to subrule (6), a lawyer is not eligible to pay the part-time indemnity fee under subrule (2) for 5 years in practice after the Society pays an indemnity claim in respect of the lawyer. - (4) For a lawyer who does not give the undertaking referred to in subrule (2), the appropriate base assessment is the full-time indemnity fee specified in Schedule 1. - (5) For the purpose of this rule, - (a) the average number of hours per week that a lawyer engages in the practice of law and associated activities is calculated over successive 6 months periods, beginning on the effective date of the undertaking referred to in subrule (2), and - (b) "associated activities" includes practice management, administration and promotion and voluntary activities associated with the practice of law. - (6) The Executive Director may, in the Executive Director's discretion, reduce the time that a lawyer is not eligible under subrule (3) to pay the part-time indemnity fee or, in extraordinary circumstances, allow the lawyer to pay the part-time indemnity fee despite subrule (3). - 3-41 [rescinded 09/2020]